lanyavik/Xinyue-Chen/index.md

 ## About me

 Hi!
-I am Xinyue Chen, an undergraduate student at New York University Shanghai.
+I am Xinyue Chen, a Junior student at New York University Shanghai.
 I am fortunate to be advised by Prof. [Keith Ross](https://sites.google.com/nyu.edu/keithross/).
 My current research focuses on Deep Reinforcement Learning (DRL) and its applications.
 I am also broadly interested in topics like Computer Vision and Robotics.

 ## News
-* I am looking for a Summer Research Internship.
-Contact me if you are interested!
+* I will be working as a Summer intern in [[Prof. Xiaolong Wang]] (https://xiaolonw.github.io/)'s group in UCSD.
 * A paper accepted to Top-tier Machine Learning conference ICLR 2021
 * A paper accepted to Top-tier Machine Learning conference NeurIPS 2020.